FarmDyn/documentation/docs/methodology/risk.md

-# Dealing with risk and risk behavior: deterministic versus stochastic model versions
+# Dealing with risk and risk behaviour: deterministic versus stochastic model versions

 !!! danger "Prototype feature"
     This feature has not been thoroughly tested and should be used with caution.

 !!!abstract
-    The default layout of the model maximizes the net present value over the simulation horizon in a deterministic setting.
+    The default layout of the model maximises the NPV over the simulation horizon in a deterministic setting.
 The stochastic programming extensions introduces decision trees based on mean reverting processes for the output and input price levels and renders all variable state contingents, calculating the option value of full flexibility in management and investment decision over the simulation horizon.
 A tree reduction algorithm allows exploiting the outcome of large-scale Monte-Carlo simulations while avoiding the curse of dimensionality.
-Besides risk neutral maximization of the expected net present value, different types of risk behavior such as MOTAD, Target MOTAD or value at risk can be used in conjunction with the stochastic programming extension.
+Besides risk neutral maximisation of the expected NPV, different types of risk behaviour such as MOTAD, Target MOTAD or value at risk can be used in conjunction with the stochastic programming extension.

 ## Overview

 The FarmDyn model comprises since the first versions optionally stochastic components.
-In the current version, three set-ups are
+In the current version, two set-ups are
 possible:

 1. A deterministic version

-2. A partial stochastic programming version where only some variables (crop acreages, feed mix, manure handing and fertilization) are state contingent.
-In that version, in each year, several price levels for input and outputs can be considered and the state contingent variables adjusted accordingly, but conceptually, each year starts again with a given mean expected price level as all other variables are not state contingent.

-3. A fully stochastic programming version where all variables are state contingent and unbalanced stochastic trees are used.
+2. A fully stochastic programming version where all variables are state contingent and unbalanced stochastic trees are used.

 In the deterministic version, no parameter is stochastic and hence no variable state contingent.
-The equations, variables and certain parameter carry nevertheless indices for nodes in the decision tree and States-of-Natures, but these refer in any year to a deterministic singleton.
-In the partly stochastic simulation version of the FarmDyn model, farm management and investment characters with a longer term character are not state contingent and hence must allow managing all states-of-natures in any year.
-For example, in case of machine depreciation based on use, the investment decisions must ensure the maximum use in any year and state-of-nature.
+The equations, variables and certain parameter carry nevertheless indices for nodes in the decision tree and SON, but these refer in any year to a deterministic singleton.
+In the partly stochastic simulation version of the FarmDyn model, farm management and investment characters with a longer-term character are not state contingent and hence must allow managing all SONs in any year.
+For example, in case of machine depreciation based on use, the investment decisions must ensure the maximum use in any year and SON.

 The fully Stochastic Programming (SP) version of the model introduces scenario trees and renders all variables in the model stage contingent